The beginning of a life-long journey with a learning community, grounded in faith, working to bring Hope to the world.

 - Receive a Hope College education with tuition fully-funded by the generous gifts of others

-- Participate in Hope Forward programming — to prepare yourself and other Hope Forward students to pursue lives of impact in the world
+- Participate in the Hope Forward cohort — to prepare yourself and other Hope Forward students to pursue lives of impact in the world

 - As alumni, graduates of this program will commit to paying it forward — donating to Hope College so that future students can have the same transformational experience

-First-time college students entering in Fall 2022 with the following criteria are invited to apply for the Hope Forward Program:
+First-time college students entering in the fall semester with the following criteria are invited to apply for the Hope Forward Program:

 - GPA of 3.0 or higher